Custom-Roles-for-TTT/TTT-Custom-Roles/API/HOOKS.md

 - *client* - The local player
 - *labelX* - The X value representing the correct indentation from the left side of the screen to add information
 - *labelY* - The Y value representing the first clear space to add information
+- *activeLabels* - The list of current active additional labels.
+Used to determine the labelY offset to use via: `labelY = labelY + (20 * #activeLabels)`.
+Be sure to insert an entry when you add your own label so other addons can space appropriately. *(Added in 1.6.11)*

 ### TTTKarmaGiveReward(ply, reward, victim)
 Called before a player is rewarded with karma.
 Used to block a player's karma reward.\